Hassan of Basra: Portugal

-Folklorist Consiglieri Pedroso published a Portuguese tale titled The Spell-bound Giant: a widow has three sons, but lives in absolute poverty.
+Folklorist Consiglieri Pedroso published a Portuguese tale titled The Spell-bound Giant (Portuguese: O Gigante Encantado): a widow has three sons, but lives in absolute poverty.
 To help his mother, the eldest son decides to seek his fortune in the world.
 He arrives at a city and finds work with a magician.
 Both ride their horses to the foot of a mountain.
 The magician orders the youth to kill his own horse, open its belly and extract its entrails, and hide inside with some bags.
 The youth obeys, despite some protests, and the magician, by opening a book, chants a spell to levitate the horse hide up the mountain.
 Atop the mountain, the youth leaves the horse hide and finds gold, silver, brilliants and precious stones, which he bags and places in the horse hide for the magician to bring over to him.
 After his work is done, the magician abandons him up the mountain.
 The youth wanders the mountaintop and finds a root.
 Pulling up the root, he finds a trapdoor, and a staircase leading downwards.
 The youth finds a magnificent palace and a giant lying down on a bed.
 After the youth begs him to stay, the giant explains his state is due to the same magician that left him up the mountain, but the youth can help both of them: the next morning, three doves shall come to bathe in a water tank, a white one, a gray one and a cinnamon-coloured one, and he must get the white dove.
-The youth obeys the giant's orders: he stays in hiding and tries to capture the white dove after she and her companions come,but manages to pluck two of her feathers.
+The youth obeys the giant's orders: he stays in hiding and tries to capture the white dove after she and her companions come, but manages to pluck two of her feathers.
 The day after, he captures her.
 The dove becomes a human maiden.
 Meanwhile, back to the youth's mother, his youngest brother goes looking for him: he goes to the same city and learns of the magician his brother was employed for.
 The brother goes with the magician to the same mountain and is levitated in a horse skin to the mountaintop.
 Instead of treasures, the brother fills the sacks with bones to deceive the magician, and throws a large stone at him, breaking his legs.
 Inside the mountain palace, the giant feels the curse if lifted, and the palace begins to rise.
 Back to the widow, she wakes up one morning and sees a palace just opposite her house, her sons also there.
 The giant becomes a prince, who marries the white dove maiden (back to human shape), while the brothers in the palace marry the other two dove maidens (also back to human shape).